girijadevi6/Teamflow-Project-Management-Tool/README.md

 **Project → User Story → Task**

+The application has three roles: Manager, Team Leader, and Member.
+The Manager creates and manages projects, assigns Team Leaders, and gives the final project approval.

+The **Manager** is responsible for the overall project and team.
+The Manager creates and manages projects, assigns Team Leaders to the projects, and monitors the overall project progress.
+The Manager can track the work completed by the team and, once the Team Leader submits the completed project, reviews it and provides the **final project approval**.

+The **Team Leader** manages the development workflow within the project.
+The Team Leader creates **User Stories** based on the project requirements and divides them into smaller **Tasks**.
+These Tasks are assigned to Members based on their responsibilities.
+The Team Leader monitors task progress, reviews the work submitted by Members, and uses the **comment section** to provide feedback or request changes.
+After all required work is completed and reviewed, the Team Leader submits the project to the Manager for final approval.

+The **Members** are responsible for completing the Tasks assigned to them.
+They can view their assigned Tasks, update their progress and status, log the time spent on the work, and submit completed Tasks to the Team Leader for review.
+If changes are requested, Members can refer to the comments provided by the Team Leader, make the necessary updates, and resubmit the Task.
+This creates a complete workflow from **Project → User Story → Task → Assignment → Development → Review → Final Approval**.

 The application provides role-based access, project and team management, a Kanban board, task assignment, comments, notifications, activity tracking, time logging, and an AI project assistant.

 The project was built for the Full-Stack Intern Assignment and focuses not only on functionality, but also on API design, database structure, security, asynchronous processing, documentation, and deployment.